ibraheemdev/ibraheemca/content/posts/2020-11-30-rust-interior-mutability-understanding-cell.md

 let five = c.get();
 ```

 Notice that the `get` method requires `T` to be `Copy`.
-This is because instead of returning a reference to the inner value (`&T`), `get` returns a copy of it.
+This is because instead of returning a reference to the inner value, `get` returns a copy of it.
 If you look through all the methods on `Cell`, you would see that there is no (safe) way to get a reference to it's inner value.
 You can replace it, set it, or swap it, but you can never get a reference to it.
 This concept is what allows `Cell` to provide interior mutability, because it guarantees that nobody else has a reference to `Cell`:

 > If we know that no one else has a pointer to the value that we are storing inside of `Cell`, then changing that value is fine.